edrewitz/WxData/docs/aigefs_pressure_members.md

 13) convert_to (String) - Default='celsius'.
 When set to 'celsius' temperature related fields convert to Celsius.
     Set convert_to='fahrenheit' for Fahrenheit.

-14) custom_directory (String or None) - Default=None.
-The directory path where the ECMWF IFS Wave files will be saved to.
-    Default = f:ECMWF/IFS/WAVE

-15) chunk_size (Integer) - Default=8192.
+14) chunk_size (Integer) - Default=8192.
 The size of the chunks when writing the GRIB/NETCDF data to a file.

-16) notifications (String) - Default='off'.
+15) notifications (String) - Default='off'.
 Notification when a file is downloaded and saved to {path}

-17) clear_data (Boolean) - Default=False.
+16) clear_data (Boolean) - Default=False.
 When set to False, the scanner safe-guard remains in place (recommended for most users).
     When set to True, the scanner safe-guard is disabled and directory branch is cleared and new data is downloaded.

-18) variables (String List) Default=['geopotential height',
+17) variables (String List) Default=['geopotential height',
                                     'specific humidity',
                                     'temperature',
                                     'u-component of wind',